 Paid for by relevant Sponsors?
 (Sensitive to vendor-neutrality -Reference DAMA-I) - some chapters even have scales of sponsorship.

-The DAMA-I group has put together a graphic to call out some of the things your board may consider when starting a chapter.
+DAMA-I has put together a graphic to call out some of the things your board may consider when starting a chapter.

 Figure 1 – DAMA Chapter Canvas